theNewDynamic/oregonsadventurecoast.com/content/sitepages/special-25-holiday-lodging-savings.md

 ![](/img/holiday-25-page-head-695x322.jpg)

-Spend this December in a destination that offers Space to Spread Out and Adventures to Invigorate!
-Enjoy a 2 Night stay at any of the following Lodging Properties and receive a special 25% discount.
+After the year we’ve had, you and your family deserve a little fun and adventure.
+That’s why we’ve asked our hotels to dig deep and offer something truly special.
+Join us at the coast this December, enjoy a 2 Night stay at any of the following Lodging Properties and receive a special 25% discount.

 **_Discount valid December 1, 2021 through December 31st, 2021.
 Some restrictions apply and subject to change._**